History of Tufts University: Curriculum

 The first curriculum offered one course which led to a Bachelor of Arts degree with most of the work being prescribed.
 Half of the work was required to be in Greek and Latin.
 Instruction in Mathematics was required for two years, History for three, and Rhetoric for four.
 Work in modern languages was considered an elective and with work in Moral Science, Physical Science, Natural and Revealed Religion finishing the prescribed studies.
 Few changes were made to the curriculum during Ballou's tenure.
 Changes included reducing the Mathematics requirements and the expansion of modern language instruction.

 The curriculum was expanded with the creation of the Philosophical Course aimed at helping students in the Classics.
 The first course of a three-year program leading to a degree in civil engineering was established in 1865, the same year MIT was founded.
 Thomas Willis Pratt who would later develop the Pratt Truss was the primary instructor.
 He was assisted by Dr. Charles Bray.
 In 1869, the Crane Theological School was organized.

 Under Capen's direction, larger opportunities for elective work began.
 The required work in Latin, Greek and Mathematics was confined to a year and a half.
 In 1875, the Philosophical course was extended to cover the four years.
 The Faculty of Letters doubled eventually from 11 to 26 instructors by 1895.
 In 1890, elementary French and German was made a requisite for admission and in 1891 a Modern Language course was established.
 Modern Languages were eventually required for advanced work in the Philosophical Course.
-On July 15, 1892, the Tufts Board of Trustees voted to create Jackson College so "that the College be opened to women in the undergraduate departments on the same terms and conditions as men."
+On July 15, 1892, the Tufts Board of Trustees voted to become coeducational, such that "that the College be opened to women in the undergraduate departments on the same terms and conditions as men."
 The trustees also voted to create a graduate school faculty and to offer the Ph.D. degree in biology and chemistry.
 In 1893 the Medical School opened and in 1899 the Boston Dental College was integrated into the university.
+In 1897, Henry Peyton Johnson became the first Black man to graduate from the medical school.
 In 1890, the Department of Electrical Engineering was created, and in 1892 - 1893 the course of three-year program in civil engineering was extended to four years.
 With the advent of the four-year program the degrees granted were bachelor of civil or electrical engineering.
 Tufts College added the Department of Mechanical Engineering and the Department of Chemical Engineering in 1894 and 1898, respectively.
 In 1898, the trustees voted to formally establish an undergraduate College of Engineering.